 South Africa's coal resources are contained in the Ecca deposits, a stratum of the Karoo Supergroup and date from the Permian period between 280 and 250 million years ago.
 Coal deposits are largely located in the north-eastern quadrant of the country in the Mpumalanga, Limpopo, KwaZulu-Natal and Free State provinces.
-The coal measures are generally shallow, largely unfaulted and lightly inclined, making their exploitation suitable for open-cast and mechanised mining.
+The coal resources are generally shallow, largely unfaulted and lightly inclined, making their exploitation suitable for open-cast and mechanised mining.

 For many years, as this export capacity was being expanded, sea-borne coal prices were generally greater than domestic ones.
 In consequence there was considerable competition for capacity at the RBCT and the rail line that serves it.
 However, the commodities slump of the past few years and the glut of bulk commodities on international markets has resulted in export prices falling by more than half since 2013 as exporters from competing countries struggled to maintain their market shares.

 Coal is an essential raw material and fuel for important industries.
-There are two primary types of coal, thermal coal and coking or metallurgical coal.
+There are two primary types of coal - thermal coal and coking or metallurgical coal.
 These two kinds of coal have different qualities.
 Thermal coal is used to produce fuel and electricity while coking coal, with a higher carbon percentage, is better suited for manufacturing and chemical applications.

-Coal is mainly used as fuel to generate electricity through combustion.
 Thermal coal is used in power stations to generate electricity.

 The steel industry is the second largest user of coal.
-Coal and iron are essential raw materials used in the production of steel, which is one the most useful metals products known to man.
+Coal and iron are essential raw materials used in the production of steel, which is one the most useful metal products known to man.

 Coking coal is a solid carbonaceous residue derived from low-ash, low-sulphur bituminous coal.
 Coking coal is used as a fuel to melt iron in furnaces to produce cast iron which in turn is further refined to produce steel.